kktse/kktse.github.io/_posts/2018-02-08-champcar-2018-road-atlanta.markdown

 ![Race Position]({{ site.url }}/assets/images/2018-02-08/race_position_vs_time.svg)

 It is possible to recover from a poor start and still place within the top five.
-Team Jacky Ickx 935 made a fine recovery from the back of the grid and finishing in third place.
+Team Jacky Ickx 935 made a fine recovery from the back of the grid, ultimately placing third by the checkered flag.

 # Rising Lap Time
 The rising lap time is a way to describe the distribution of lap times over the